-Manitoba Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Manitoba Su pporting Agencies КНА Manitoba Regional Health Authorities Manitoba has five RCAs that govern public safety and health care in their respective regions.
+Manitoba Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports lanitoba Su upporting Agencies кна Manitoba Regional Health Authorities Manitoba has five RCAs that govern public safety and health care in their respective regions.
 Public Health Staff work with all health programs and other service organizations to offer care and support in times of disasters or emergencies, such as evacuations related to flood or fire.
 Notify as indicated by the External Contact Matrix - Manitoba .
-Check with appropriate Pembina SME for further details on reporting requireme ents.
+Check with appropriate Pembina SME for further details on reporting requirements.
 Manitoba WSH Manitoba Workplace Safety and Health Branch (WSH) Supports injured workers and promotes workplace health and safety.
 Evaluates the safety of occupants at the work site, and ensures necessary precautions are taken to protect worker health and safety during the emergency.
 Ensures that the appropriate employers provide equipment and personnel required on-site to monitor worksite hazards.
 Conducts incident investigations, where required.
 May provide a representative to the emergency operations centre as required.
-When a serious incident occurs at a workplace, the employer is required to notif (WSH) of the incident immediately, and by the fastest means of communication 1-855-957-SAFE (7233) (toll-free in Manitoba) 204-957-SAFE (7233) (in Winnip) The Workplace Safety and Health Regulation defines a serious incident as one: in which a worker is killed; in which a worker suffers an injury resulting from electrical contact, unconsciousness as the result of a concussion, a fracture of his or her skull, spine, pelvis, arm, leg, hand or foot, amputation of an arm, leg, hand, foot, finger or toe, third degree burns, permanent or temporary loss of sight, a cut or laceration that requires medical treatment at a hospital, or asphyxiation or poisoning; or that involves the collapse or structural failure of a building, structure, crane, hoist, an explosion, fire or flood, an uncontrolled spill or escape of a hazardo the failure of an atmosphere-supplying respirator.
-When reporting an incident to WSH, please have the following information read the name and address of each person involved in the incident; the name and address of each person who witnessed the incident; the name and address of each person who witnessed the incident; the date, time and location of the incident; the apparent cause of the incident and the circumstances that gave rise to lf you realize that any of the above information you provided was incorrect or in again with the new information. available. eg) Select 'Option 1' lift, temporary support system or excavation, ous substance, or
+When a serious incident occurs at a workplace, the employer is required to notify the Workplace Safety and Health Branch (WSH) of the incident immediately, and by the fastest means of communication available.
+1-855-957-SAFE (7233) (toll-free in Manitoba) 204-957-SAFE (7233) (in Winnipeg) Select 'Option 1' The Workplace Safety and Health Regulation defines a serious incident as one: in which a worker is killed; in which a worker suffers an injury resulting from electrical contact, unconsciousness as the result of a concussion, a fracture of his or her skull, spine, pelvis, arm, leg, hand or foot, amputation of an arm, leg, hand, foot, finger or toe, third degree burns, permanent or temporary loss of sight, a cut or laceration that requires medical treatment at a hospital, or asphysiation or poisoning; or that involves the collapse or structural failure of a building, structure, crane, hoist, lift, temporary support system or excavation, an explosion, fire or flood, an uncontrolled spill or escape of a hazardous substance, or the failure of an atmosphere-supplying respirator.
+When reporting an incident to WSH, please have the following information ready: the name and address of each person involved in the incident; the name and address of each person involved in the incident; the date, time and location of the incident; the date, time and location of the incident; the date, time and location of the incident; the apparent cause of the incident and the circumstances that gave rise to it If you realize that any of the above information you provided was incorrect or incomplete, you must immediately contact WSH again with the new information.